jojolubi/QTLNetwork4BiCount/README.md

 # QTLNetwork4BiCount

-GLMGEX: A tool for epistasis and gene-environment interaction association analysis in discrete traits
+QTLNetwork4BiCount: A tool for epistasis and gene-environment interaction association analysis in discrete traits

 # Package installation